 Construction must be sturdy and may not be attached in any way to walls, ceilings or woodwork.
 When construction is complete the owner must contact Environmental, Health and Safety personnel to arrange for an inspection.

 Unpermitted lofts may be removed and owners will be charged a life safety fine and removal fee.
 Abandoned lofts will also result in removal charges.
-Lofts may not be stored in College storage rooms at any time and may be removed at the discretion of Physical Plant.
+Lofts may not be stored in College storage rooms at any time and may be removed at the discretion of Facility Services.

 To make your space and that of other people around you safer, we urge you to particularly pay attention to few items listed here in the Dorm Safety Flier.